Bebrowskiy/Sniffle/README.md

 # Sniffle 🐾

-Sniffle is a set of OSINT tools that helps you collect useful information about domains, IP addresses, and other data.
-It's all gathered in one place with a playful and simple interface.
+Sniffle is a set of OSINT tools designed to help you gather useful information about domains, IP addresses, SSL certificates and more.
+Everything is gathered in one place with a nice and simple interface.

 ---

 ## 🚀 Main functions

-- **IP Address Verification**: Get information about the location, owner and status of an IP address.
+- **IP Address Check**: Get detailed information about the location, owner, and status of an IP address.
-- **Domain Search**: Find out who registered the domain, its status and other details.
+- **Domain Search**: Discover who registered the domain, its status, and other important details.
+- **SSL Scan**: Check SSL certificate details, including validity, issuer, and more.
+- **Leak Detection**: Search for possible data leaks related to your IP, username or email.
-- **CLI Interface**: Easy user interaction and visual information.
+- **CLI Interface**: Easy and intuitive user interaction with visual output for each module.

 ---